niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### recover-p2pk
-5. `bos recover-p2pk`: If you accidentally sent on-chain funds to your public key instead of your wallet address, this command can help you sweep the funds back to your on-chain wallet.
+If you accidentally sent on-chain funds to your public key instead of your wallet address, this command can help you sweep the funds back to your on-chain wallet.
   - Arguments:
     - `id`: Transaction id of funds sent to p2pk
     - `vout`: Transaction output index of funds sent to p2pk